mari-linhares/tensorflow/tensorflow/docs_src/tutorials/resnet_estimator.md

 ### About the Environment

-For local training we used the following environment on Google Comput Engine:
+For local training we used the following environment on Google Compute Engine:

-* @monteirom: Insert environment
+* Machine type: n1-standard-32 (32 vCPUs, 120 GB memory)
+* CPU platform: Intel Haswell
+* GPUs: 8 x NVIDIA Tesla K80
+* OS: Ubuntu 16.04 LTS
+* CUDA / cuDNN: 8.0 / 6.0 (@tobyboyd: how to check CUDA version?)

-For local training we used the following environment on Google Comput Engine:
+For distributed training we used the following environment on Google Compute Engine:

-* @monteirom: Insert environment
+For the Master and Worker:

+* Machine type: n1-standard-32 (32 vCPUs, 120 GB memory)
+* CPU platform: Intel Haswell
+* GPUs: 8 x NVIDIA Tesla K80
+* OS: Ubuntu 16.04 LTS
+* CUDA / cuDNN: 8.0 / 6.0 (@tobyboyd: how to check CUDA version?)

+For the PS:

+* Machine type: n1-standard-16 (16 vCPUs, 60 GB memory)
+* CPU platform: Intel Haswell
+* OS: Ubuntu 16.04 LTS

 ### Methodology